- See a full list of publications

 Oleg is a strong believer in the value of collaborative research.
 He is a co-author of the 2015 book, Civilizing Emotions: Concepts in Nineteenth-Century Asia and Europe, also published by Oxford University Press.
 Bringing together scholars working on thirteen different regions, this research project utilized the approaches of the history of emotions and the history of concepts to provide a new global perspective on how the concepts of civility and civilization informed the history of emotions.

 Oleg has several ongoing long-term research projects, and is currently completing a monograph that examines the concept of ‘medievalism’ in a global perspective, with an emphasis on interactions between Europe and East Asia.
 A separate research project examines the influence perceptions of militarism and martial identity have had on China-Japan relations.
 Another major area of Oleg’s research is the martial arts, especially the relationship between masculinity and the martial arts in a transnational context.
-Other areas of interest include the history of drugs, the history of sport, and the role of graphic narratives in historical teaching and research.
+Other areas of interest include the history of sport, and the relationship between comics/graphic narratives and history, including teaching, research, and popular understandings of the past.
 For further information about these research projects and related publications, please see Oleg’s website olegbenesch.com.